g-etorri/articles/jncie-self-study/README.md

 # About this repo

 Hi everyone,

-I’ll be doing tasks similar to the ones in the JNCIE-SP self-study book.
-They’re not the exact same tasks since I didn’t buy the official kit, but I’ll be following the same steps.
+So, in this repo I’ll be working on some tasks inspired by the JNCIE-SP self-study book.
+They’re not the exact same ones (I didn’t get the official kit), but the idea is pretty much the same.
+I’ll be using this space to practice, take notes, and share whatever I learn along the way.